-Subject area Description and teaching content Curriculum area the harm or risk is covered in How to navigate the internet and manage information Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
-Teaching includes the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging to under-age consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm is covered in the following curriculum areas: • PSHE • Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
+Subject area Description and teaching content Curriculum area the harm or risk is covered in Но w to navigate the internet and manage informat tion Age restrictions Some online activities have age restrictions because they include content which is not appropriate for children under a specific age.
+Teaching includes the following: That age verification exists and why some online platforms ask users to verify their age Why age restrictions exist That content that requires age verification can be damaging to underage consumers What the age of digital consent is (13 for most platforms) and why it is important This risk or harm is covered in the following curriculum areas: • PSHE • Computing How content can be used and shared Knowing what happens to information, comments or images that are put online.
 Teaching includes the following: What a digital footprint is, how it develops and how it can affect pupils' futures How cookies work How content can be shared, tagged and traced How difficult it is to remove something once it has been shared online What is illegal online, e.g. youth-produced sexual imagery (sexting) This risk or harm is covered in the following curriculum areas: • PSHE • Computing Disinformation, misinformation and hoaxes Some information shared online is accidentally or intentionally wrong, misleading or exaggerated.
-Teaching includes the following: Disinformation and why individuals or groups choose to share false information in order to deliberately deceive Misinformation and being aware that false and misleading information can be shared inadvertently This risk or harm is covered in the following curriculum areas: • PSHE • Computing
+Teaching includes the following: Disinformation and why individuals or groups choose to share false information in order to deliberately deceive This risk or harm is covered in the following curriculum areas: • PSHE • Computing